vitorgalvao/tiny-scripts/README.md

 ### pinboardwaybackmachine
 Add to the [wayback machine](https://archive.org/web/) links saved in your [pinboard](https://pinboard.in/) account

+### pkg-extract
+Extract pkg files in a logical hierarchy

 ### podbook
 Generate a podcast RSS feed for audiobooks